mdn/browser-compat-data/schemas/compat-data-schema.md

 #### `version_removed`

-Contains a string with the version number the subfeature was removed in.
-If the feature has not been removed from the browser, this property is omitted, rather than being set to `false`.
+This optional property contains a string with the version number when the subfeature ceased to be supported.
+If the feature has not been removed from the browser, this property is omitted.

 Examples: